 Hair loss due to everyday issues

 From stress to insufficient vitamins, hair loss can occur at any time.
 It is also a known side effect of pregnancy and menopause where hormones fluctuate.
 Following a strict diet or suffering from extreme stress are well-known reasons for your hair to fall out in higher quantities.
 You can also suffer hair thinning if your hair has become damaged during to excess treatments such as straightening or dyeing.
 When your hair has thinned in this way it is easy to use hair extensions to thicken it out.
-Choose a hair extension that matches your hair type and find one that attaches easily such as flip in hair extensions.
+Choose hair extensions that matches your hair type and find one that attaches easily such as flip in hair extensions.

 Hair loss due to Illness

 There are many illnesses that can lead to hair loss from illnesses where hair loss is just a symptom such as Polycystic ovary Syndrome, Thyroid problems, and Anemia to illnesses such as Alopecia Areata where hair loss is the main symptom.
 Alopecia Areata can cause full or partial hair loss and in most cases, females prefer to wear wigs if they suffer from full hair loss.
 The upside to this is being able to change their hairstyles at will by changing their wig and with so many different styles from fun colours to luxury wigs.
 Seek medical advice if you have sudden hair loss, develop bald patches, are losing hair in clumps and of your head also itches and burns.